ARTICLE

 Valuing carried interest is a nuanced and essential process for fund managers, investors, and those seeking effective estate planning strategies.
 Carried interest, while often misunderstood, represents a future claim on profits from investment funds, making it an attractive tool for wealth transfer.
 However, given the complexity of fund structures, understanding how to accurately assess their value is crucial to ensuring successful financial planning and reporting.

 This article explores the 7 key questions to guide your carried interest valuation, from what carried interest is to the importance of selecting the right valuation expert.
+If you’d like to speak with Patrick Guthrie about your carried interest valuation, you can schedule a time through his booking tool.

 1